blischalk/slae/exercise4/README.md

-Let's try encoding the execve-stack shellcode, placing it in our decoder assembly program, extracting the bytes and placing those in our shellcode.c stub and see if we get a bind shell as we would hope.
+Let's try encoding the execve-stack shellcode, placing it in our decoder assembly program, extracting the bytes and placing those in our shellcode.c stub and see if we can get some code execution as we would hope.

 Grab the bytes of execve-stack shellcode.
 Make sure to adjust the cut column count to 7 as the disassembly has bytes in the seventh column: